benjiemalinao87/queue-services/lessons_learn.md

 2. **Use environment-specific configurations** to handle different deployment scenarios
 3. **Add connection retry mechanisms** to handle temporary network issues
 4. **Set appropriate timeouts** to prevent hanging processes
+5. **Use direct hostnames** instead of relying on internal DNS names that might not resolve correctly
-5. **Monitor Redis connection status** to quickly identify and resolve issues
+6. **Monitor Redis connection status** to quickly identify and resolve issues
-6. **Keep credentials in environment variables** rather than hardcoded
+7. **Keep credentials in environment variables** rather than hardcoded
-7. **Test connection in different environments** before deployment
+8. **Test connection in different environments** before deployment